 Welcome to the Grand Comics Database!

-We're a nonprofit, Internet-based organization of international volunteers dedicated to building a database covering all printed comics throughout the world, and we're glad you're here!
-Give our search form a try, or take a look at the menu to the left to see how you can help us improve the site.
+We're a nonprofit, internet-based organization of international volunteers dedicated to building a database covering all printed comics throughout the world, and we're glad you're here!
+Give our search a try, or take a look at the menu to the left to see how you can help us improve the site.

 GCD Comics Timeline

 He moved to CrossGen in 2003 to ink over his friend Greg Land’s pencils on “Sojourn”.
 After CrossGen closed, Leisten worked for Marvel and DC Comics on both covers and stories, often working with Land.

 He has worked on series such as “Black Panther”, “Uncanny X-Men”, and “Moon Knight” at Marvel.
 At DC his projects include “Ion”, “Wonder Woman” and “Nightwing” at DC.

 He is currently working on the 2016 reboot of “Uncanny X-Men” and Marvel and the 2016 series “Green Lanterns” at DC.